-In March 2023, the United States Food and Drug Administration, or the FDA, granted clearance of our CABA-201 Investigational New Drug, or IND, application for treatment of SLE in patients with active lupus nephritis, or LN, or active SLE without renal involvement.
-SLE is a chronic, potentially severe, autoimmune disease, most commonly impacting young women between the ages of

-15 and 40 with higher frequency and more severity in people of color, where the immune system attacks healthy tissue throughout the body.
-SLE affects an estimated 160,000-320,000 patients in the U.S, with LN as the most common end-organ manifestation, affecting approximately 40% of SLE patients.
-In May 2023, we announced the FDA granted Fast Track Designation for CABA-201, designed to deplete CD19-positive B cells and improve disease activity in patients with SLE and LN.
-The RESET-SLETM Phase 1/2 clinical trial of CABA-201 is designed to treat six SLE patients with active LN, and in a separate parallel cohort, six patients with active SLE without renal involvement, with an initial dose, 1.0 x 106 cells/kg, that is equivalent to the dose used in the academic reports of a 4-1BB containing CD19-CAR T construct evaluated in patients with SLE.
-The trial is open for enrollment across multiple sites in the United States.
-In March 2024, Health Canada issued a No Objection Letter in response to a Clinical Trial Application for the RESET-SLETM trial submitted by Cabaletta, enabling the Company to begin the process to activate clinical trial sites and pursue patient enrollment for the RESET-SLETM trial in Canada.
+In March 2023, the United States Food and Drug Administration, or the FDA, granted clearance of our rese-cel Investigational New Drug, or IND, application for treatment of SLE in patients with active lupus nephritis, or LN, or active SLE without renal involvement.
+SLE is a chronic, potentially severe, autoimmune disease, most commonly impacting young women between the ages of 15 and 40 with higher frequency and more severity in people of color, where the immune system attacks healthy tissue throughout the body.
+SLE affects an estimated up to 320,000 patients in the U.S., and 150,000 patients in Europe, with LN as the most common endorgan manifestation, affecting approximately 40% of SLE patients.
+In May 2023, we announced the FDA granted Fast Track Designation for rese-cel, designed to deplete CD19-positive B cells and improve disease activity in patients with SLE and LN.
+The RESET-SLETM Phase 1/2 clinical trial of rese-cel is designed to treat six SLE patients with active LN, and in a separate parallel cohort, six patients with active SLE without renal involvement, with a single weight-based dose of 1.0 x 106 cells/kg.
+In March 2024, Health Canada issued a No Objection Letter in response to a Clinical Trial Application, or CTA, for the RESET-SLETM trial submitted by Cabaletta, enabling us to begin the process to activate clinical trial sites and pursue patient enrollment for the RESET-SLETM trial in Canada.
+In October 2024, the European Medicines Agency allowed a CTA submitted by Cabaletta for the RESET-SLETM trial to proceed, enabling us to begin the process of activating clinical trial sites and pursuing patient enrollment for the RESET-SLETM trial.
+The trial is open for enrollment across multiple sites in the United States and one site in the European Union.

-In May 2023, the FDA granted clearance of our CABA-201 IND application for treatment of IIM, or myositis.
+In May 2023, the FDA granted clearance of our rese-cel IND application for treatment of idiopathic inflammatory myopathies, or IIM, or myositis.
 Myositis refers to a group of autoimmune diseases characterized by inflammation and muscle weakness.
-The three myositis subtypes being evaluated in the RESET-MyositisTM Phase 1/2 trial of CABA-201 affect approximately 66,000 patients in the U.S. and typically affect middle-aged individuals, particularly women.
-The RESET-MyositisTM clinical trial, which is actively enrolling patients, is designed to treat six patients with dermatomyositis, six patients with anti-synthetase syndrome, and six patients with immune-mediated necrotizing myopathy, all in separate parallel cohorts.
-The initial dose for the trial is equivalent to the dose administered to patients with myositis in the academic reports referenced above.
-We announced the FDA granted Fast Track Designation for CABA-201 for the treatment of patients with dermatomyositis to improve disease activity and Orphan Drug Designation for CABA-201 for the treatment of idiopathic inflammatory myopathies (IIM, or myositis) in January and February 2024, respectively.
-In March 2024, we announced the FDA granted Rare Pediatric Disease designation for CABA-201 for juvenile dermatomyositis.
-The trial is open for enrollment across multiple sites in the United States.
+The three myositis subtypes being evaluated in the RESET-MyositisTM Phase 1/2 clinical trial of rese-cel affect approximately 70,000 patients in the U.S. and approximately 85,000 patients in Europe and typically affect middle-aged individuals, particularly women.
+The RESET-MyositisTM clinical trial, which is actively enrolling patients, is designed to treat six patients with dermatomyositis, or DM, six patients with anti-synthetase syndrome, or ASyS, and six patients with immune-mediated necrotizing myopathy, or IMNM, all in separate parallel cohorts.
+We announced the FDA granted Fast Track Designation for rese-cel for the treatment of patients with dermatomyositis to improve disease activity and Orphan Drug Designation for rese-cel for the treatment of myositis in January and February 2024, respectively.
+In March 2024, we announced the FDA granted Rare Pediatric Disease designation for rese-cel for juvenile dermatomyositis.
+The trial is open for enrollment across multiple sites in the United States and one site in the United Kingdom.